dishantgangwar01/ElectViz_Election_Data_Visualization/README.md

 ### **Data Model**

 The project uses a simple, single-table model for speed and simplicity in this specific context.
-All visuals are powered by the consolidated `Election_Data` table, which is the output of the Power Query append process.
+All visuals are powered by the consolidated `Election_Fact` table, which is the output of the Power Query append process.

-**`Election_Data` (Fact Table)**
+**`Election_Fact` (Fact Table)**
 * Year
 * State
 * Constituency